9 Best Air Miles Credit Cards in Singapore (2023)

 Online Promo

-Up to 31 Aug 2023, UOB is also rewarding you with up to 50,000 miles for spending at least $1,000/month for 2 consecutive months and paying the annual card fee of $240 (before GST).
+From now till 31 May 2024, UOB is also rewarding you with up to 50,000 miles for spending at least $1,000/month for 2 consecutive months, paying the annual card fee, and registering with UOB via SMS.
 It’s a pretty steep spending/payment requirement, but also a pretty generous bonus mile reward.
-If you get the annual credit card fee waived, you can still get up to 30,000 miles with the same spending requirements.
+If you only pay the annual credit card fee and don’t meet the spending requirements, you can still get up to 20,000 miles.

 Back to top